ddrcode/teensy_6502_bridge/README.md

 ## Content of this repo

 - C++ code for the Teensy 4.1 that enables full control over the W65C02 CPU via a serial port.
+- An alternative [bare-metal Rust firmware](./firmware-rust/) with the same wire protocol (no Arduino toolchain required).
 - [Examples](./examples/) (in C++ and Rust) demonstrating how to use the bridge from a program running on a computer.
 - Host-side tooling plus unit/integration tests that exercise the serial protocol and pin-handling logic.